wp-plugins/print-post-and-page/readme.txt

 License: GPL2 or Later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a print icon to posts and allows a shortcode to be used on pages.
-Print a print friendly version of the post or page content with ease.
+Print posts and pages easily.
+Plugin adds a print button to posts and allows a shortcode to be used on pages.
+Customize the button to your theme.

 == Description ==